igordanchenko/react-photo-album/README.md

 # React Photo Album

-Responsive photo album component for React.
+React Photo Album is a responsive photo gallery component for React.
 Inspired by [react-photo-gallery](https://github.com/neptunian/react-photo-gallery), re-engineered from the ground up.

 ## Overview